ikarth/wfc_2019f/README.md

 - `log_filename="log"`: what should the log file be named?
 - `logging=True`: should we write to a log file?
 - `log_stats_to_output=None`
+- `image`: an array of pixel data, typically in the shape: (height, width, rgb)

 ## Test